 LAST UPDATED ON

 Have you ever tried to make gnocchi from scratch?
 It is so easy!
-I will share with you my easy toasted gnocchi recipe with sautéed mushrooms and topped with crispy bacon.
+I will share with you my easy gnocchi recipe with sautéed mushrooms and topped with crispy bacon.

 This past week has been so cold and had me craving warm, comfort food and lots of baked desserts.
 You may have not noticed, I know my husband did!

 Well, I am trying to stay away from sweets this week and try my hand at new things…for example, mastering the homemade gnocchi.

 Have you ever tried to make your own gnocchi from scratch?

 This is what I have done yesterday, all morning!

 Happy to report that this attempt was a very successful one, so I am sharing this recipe with you, today: Easy Gnocchi with Sautéed Mushrooms, Crispy Bacon and Caramelized Spring Onions.